-All fire extinguishers should have a seal that indicates an independent testing laboratory has tested them.
-Often, the seal is a UL label.
+All fire extinguishers should have a seal that indicates an independent testing laboratory has tested it.
+Often the seal is a UL label.

-Type of Fire Extinguisher Best Used For Use In A Cloth, wood, and paper Homes and businesses В Combustible and flammable liquids, such as grease, oil, and oil-based paints Homes and businesses C Plugged-in electrical equipment, such as appliances and tools Homes and businesses D Flammable metals Factories К Vegetable oils, animal oils, and fats in cooking appliances Commercial kitchens, restaurants, cafeterias, and catering businesses
+TYPE OF FIRE EXTINGUISHERS BEST USED FOR USE IN Α Cloth, wood, and paper Homes and businesses В Combustible and flammable liquids, such as grease, oil, and oil-based paints Homes and businesses С Plugged-in electrical equipment, such as appliances and tools Homes and businesses D Flammable metals Factories К Vegetable oils, animal oils, and fats in cooking appliances Commercial kitchens, restaurants, cafeterias, and catering businesses